 In this paper we discuss both the design principles of B-Course, and methods adopted in the implementation of the software.
 We begin by discussing the problem addressed by B-Course, i.e., general principles of dependency modeling with Bayesian networks (Section 2).
 In Section 3 we then proceed by demonstrating a simple walk-through of a typical data analysis session.
-In addition to this discussion, we strongly encourage the reader to experiment with B-Course by using the "ready-made trails" provided by the service, or possibly with their own datasets if available.
-In Section 4 we discuss various methodological aspects of the methods underlying B-Course implementation in more detail together with some validation experiments.
-Section 5 concludes our discussion.
+In addition to this discussion, we strongly encourage the reader to experiment with B-Course by using the "readymade trails" provided by the service, or possibly with their own datasets if available.
+Results of preliminary systematic empirical validation tests with B-Course can be found in Section 5.
+Section 6 concludes our discussion.

-2 Dependency Modeling with Bayesian Networks
+2. Dependency Modeling with Bayesian Networks